sebsebmc/starlink-coverage/README.md

 - Earth Mean Equitorial Radius = 6,378.1km
 - Minimum angle for user terminals = 35deg

+(It has recently come to my attention that there may be newer data from SpaceX that the minimum user terminal angle would be 25 degrees, so my data may be more conservative.
+The data I used is from the FCC document linked below.)

 ## Starlink details

 From the second reference below I found that Starlink is targeting user terminal minimum angles of 35deg